andrewBatutin/andrewBatutin.github.io/_drafts/swift-kvc.md

 categories: swift
 ---
 ##1.
 Introduction
-Lately my colleague _M.D._ and i has a conversation about Swift and Objective C. One of his points was Swift lacks some libraries and frameworks we've used to.
+Lately my colleague _M.D._ and I has a conversation about Swift and Objective C. One of his points was Swift lacks some libraries and frameworks we've used to.
 One of them is KVC with it marvelous collections operators.
-He claimed that there is no way i can write as small and neat code to work with hairy JSON structure with Swift like he has done it with Objective C KVC mechanism.
+He claimed that there is no way I can write as small and neat code to work with hairy JSON structure with Swift like he has done it with Objective C KVC mechanism.
 My response was instant.
 I've asked him to show me his JSON and what was he doing with it with KVC.
 And I've started to write same part of code but with Swift.

 ##2.
 JSON structure
 I won't show whole JSON structure case it's to big and clumsy.
 Part that we are interested in looks smthng like that